afalley/SciRag/README.md

 SciRag — Simple RAG over your PDFs (FastAPI)

 SciRag is a minimal Retrieval-Augmented Generation (RAG) demo focused on science, math, and technology content, or so it was in dev, however for size and copyright reasons the pdfs and sqlite db was ommited :-( but it worked well with a large corpus of ebooks.
 It lets you index local PDFs into a tiny SQLite-backed vector store, then ask questions via a small web UI with cited sources.
+This was originally created on a 2020 Intel Macbook Pro with 32GB.
+While on such a box, queries sometimes took 30 seconds to return, this program works admirably!
+Yay!

 Features
 - PDF indexing with simple, restartable batches